Matching Impatient and Heterogeneous Demand and Supply: Simulation Experiments

-In this section, we present simulation results on the behavior of the aforementioned matching policies.
-We compare the objective \eqref{eq:Profit} of the matching policies with the upper bound given by the optimal objective of the MP \eqref{eq:max_A_w_v3G} plotting their ratio as a function of various parameters.
+In this section, we present simulation results on the behavior of the aforementioned matching policies \amy{in matching models with small numbers of nodes that have non-trivial behavior}.
+We consider the objective \eqref{eq:Profit} of the matching policies, and illustrate its behavior in several different parameter regimes.
+Specifically, we consider two broad sets of simulations; the first assesses policy performance in a network as the scaling parameter $n$ grows, the second investigates how to practically set the review period length in a system for a fixed $n$.